Kitty Flanagan

-Kitty Flanagan (1968) is an Australian comedian, writer and actress.
+Kitty Flanagan (born 18 July 1968) is an Australian comedian, writer and actress.
 She is known for portraying Helen Tudor-Fisk in the television comedy program Fisk, which she also co-created, co-wrote and co-directed.
-She also starred as Rhonda Stewart in the comedy Utopia.
+Flanagan also starred as Rhonda Stewart in the comedy Utopia.
 She spent eight years based in the UK and performing around the world (2001–2009) and has performed at the Edinburgh Festival Fringe and Just For Laughs in Montreal, Canada.
 Flanagan won the AACTA Award for Best Comedy Performer in 2021 and has won the Silver Logie for four consecutive years in a row from 2022, for her work in Fisk and Utopia.

 Early life and education

 Flanagan was born in Manly, a suburb in Sydney's north, in 1968.
-Her book 488 Rules states that she grew up Catholic but later abandoned formal religion.
+Her book 488 Rules For Life states that she grew up Catholic but later abandoned formal religion.
 She became drawn to comedy in Grade 5 when she appeared in a school musical production of Alice in Wonderland, in which she dressed as a bunny and pretended to fall asleep during the performance.

 She attended high school at Monte Sant'Angelo Mercy College in North Sydney.
 She recalls that, as a teenager, she and her younger sister Penny would put on avant-garde performance shows involving their younger brother Michael by dressing him in tutus and giving him dance moves to do.